ballardjoel-dev/bootdev-progress/notes/git/branching.md

 - The next two lines are just "normal" commits, each pointing to their parent.
 - The last line is the initial commit and therefore has no parent.

+## Rebase

+A rebase is similar to a merge however it actually moves the base of the branch to a new commit on the main.

+You must be on the branch to run this:

+    git rebase main

+This will successfully rebase the branch to the last commit of the main line similar to what is called a fast-forawrd merge.

+The benefit of using merge vs using rebase is you can see the full history of the project as in where branches start and then merge back onto main.
+However over time this canmake the history harder to read.
+Rebase can make things more linear and easier to understand.

+### Warning
+You should never rebase a public branch (like main) onto anything else.
+Other developers have it checked out, and if you change its history, you'll cause a lot of problems for them.

+However, with your own branch, you can rebase onto other branches (including a public branch like main) as much as you want.